iidrees/Events-Manager/README.md

 * Admins can edit center they added
 * Admins can add new center
 * Admins can delete a center they added
+* Admin can cancel an event and a mail notification is sent about the cancellation
 * Super-Admins can do all the above and upgrade a `user` to an `admin`

 # Technology Stack & State of Project

 ---

 **Front-End**